bethel-physics/ml-projects-The-Sickly-Leopards-mk2/README.md

   * commit your new version of <tt>advection_exercise.m</tt> with the message "Quiz 2 take-home code"
   * commit the two figures of displacement vs time
   * commit a paragraph assessing the numerical simulation results for the different cases and methods (either here at the bottom of the README or in a text file).

+For the first case, all three methods seem to give the same result, a stable wave.
+For case two however, they give varied results.
+For both the Lax and Upwind they spread out overtime.
+The Lax-windroff added a smaller following wave as time continued meaning that none of these methods worked very well in case 2.